whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

     help(read.csv)

 The help page shows us the arguments for this function and their default values where applicable.
-For example, we see sep=”,”, which means the fields in a row will be separated on commas, and header=TRUE, which means it is expecting the first row of the file to contain names for each column.
+For example, we see sep=",", which means the fields in a row will be separated on commas, and header=TRUE, which means it is expecting the first row of the file to contain names for each column.
 The first file we will work with is the one named